dmytro-feshchenko/java-patterns-learn/README.md

 Factory Method is creational pattern that uses factory methods to deal with a problem of creating objects without having to specify the exact class of the object which will be created.

+Abstract Factory - also called as factory of factories.
+It defines an interface responsible for creating a factory of related objects without explicitly specifying their classes.

 Packages:
 - com.technoboom.PizzaFactory